Updated: 8/22/2018 | August 22nd, 2018

-Taipei is the capital of Taiwan.
-It is situated on the Danshui River, almost at the northern tip of the country, about 25 km southwest of Keelung, which is its port on the Pacific Ocean.
 Living Taipei was an interesting experience.
 The city sprawls out into the Danshui valley, and I found it to be very un-western when compared to a city like Bangkok.
 I had a lot of fun when I was there, but the city and I just never fully connected.
-Don’t get me wrong, I think Taipei is a great city, even if I wouldn’t live there again.
+Don’t get me wrong, I think Taipei is a great city, even though I wouldn’t live there again.
 Some cities you click with, some you don’t.
-However, Taipei has a lot to do and I would certainly go back to visit.
+However, Taipei has a lot to offer and I would certainly go back for a visit.

-Taipei sprawls out into the Danshui valley.
-Thousands of years ago, this was all covered in water but now, with the valley empty, it makes an excellent place for a city.
-I found Taipei to be very unwestern when compared to Bangkok.
-English is not spoken as well, there aren’t as many foreigners living here, the international cuisine is not as good or abundant, and the city is a lot more mellow.
+It’s refreshing to see that English is not common, there aren’t as many foreigners living there, the international cuisine is not as good or abundant, and the city is rather mellow.
 All of these factors combine to create a very unique destination, something like a mix between Hong Kong and mainland China.
-While Taipei is a sprawling and crowded city, you never really feel like you are in chaos as you do when in Bangkok.
-I found the city to have a lot of open and green space, and to be very clean.
+While Taipei is a sprawling and crowded city, you never really feel like you are drowning in chaos.
+I found the city to have a lot of open and green space and to be very clean.
 In most of Southeast Asia, you get used to controlled chaos.
-I never got that feeling in Taiwan and it was very refreshing.
+I never got that feeling in Taiwan and it was a nice change of pace.

-If you find yourself in Taipei and are looking for some things to do, check out these tourist and non-tourist activities to occupy your time:
+If you find yourself in Taipei and are looking for some things to do, here are my top suggestions to help you get the most out of your trip:

 Visit Taipei 101

 Visiting Taipei 101 was hands down the best thing I did or saw my whole time in Taipei.
 Standing 509m, it’s the 5th tallest building in the world and was the tallest building in the world from 2004-2010.
-I love Taipei 101 and it is by far the most impressive modern thing I have ever seen.
+I love Taipei 101 and it’s one of the most impressive modern thing I have seen.
 I only saw it once but I wish I went more so definitely consider visiting more than once.
 Admission is 600 NT for adults, and the tower is open daily from 9am-10pm.

 See Longshan Temple